 The marvelously named Francis Godolphin Osbourne Stuart FRPS was born in Braemar, Scotland, later moving to London and then Southampton.
 A successful published photographer of both portrait and landscape scenes, Stuart sold his images to publications such as guidebooks in London and Southampton and later moved into the business of publishing picture postcards, using the stocks of images he had built up.
 His work is still in demand today for its evocative depictions of town and country life of the late 19th and early 20th Centuries.

 Stuart was born on the 2nd of October 1843 in the parish of Crathie and Braemar in Aberdeenshire, the son of a gamekeeper on the Duke of Fife's estate.
-He was given his splendid names in compliment to the Duke of Leeds who had a house there.

 It was in Southampton that Stuart started to publish postcards from about 1901, using the image library he has built up over the years.
-They were initially printed in Britain by Hudson & Kearns in black and white but from 1903 he turned to Germany, then leading the world in commercial lithography, to produce coloured cards believed to have been printed by the Leipzig firm of C.G Roder.
-This series continued until 1911, when, for unknown reasons, Stuart switched to cheaper, inferior printing using unknown German printers.
+The cards were initially printed in Britain by Hudson & Kearns in black and white but from 1903 he turned to Germany, then leading the world in commercial lithography, to produce coloured cards believed to have been printed by the Leipzig firm of C.G Roder.
+This series continued until about 1911 when, for unknown reasons, Stuart switched to cheaper, inferior printing using unknown German printers.
 Trimmed cards may be found where the 'Printed in Germany' mark has been removed from the edge, a sign of pre-war stocks being used well into the First World War and beyond.
 With the advent of war Stuart could obviously no longer use German printers so switched to British sources.
 The quality of these wartime cards, both of the printing and the stock itself is much lower than the earlier German printed ones.

 During the First World War Stuart acted as the official government photographer for the port of Southampton, recording damage to shipping.
 This was impressive given that he was into his seventies by this time.

-Stuart's original photographs were printed in black and white or sepia but Roder's cards were produced in the colours indicated by Stuart, generally realistic.
+Stuart's original photographs were printed in black and white or sepia but Roder's cards were produced in the colours presumably indicated by Stuart, generally realistic.
 Altogether, Stuart issued some 2,500 cards, extending from Southampton through Hampshire and several other southern counties, and also military and shipping subjects.

 Stuart died at his home on the 1st of November 1923 at the age of 80 and is buried in Southampton Old Cemetery on Southampton Common.